Grokzen/redis-py-cluster/docs/upgrading.rst

 0.2.0 --> 0.3.0
 ---------------

-In `0.3.0` release the name of the client class was changed from `RedisCluster` to `StrictRedisCluster` and a new implementation of `RedisCluster` was added that is based on `redis.Redis` class.
+In `0.3.0` release the name of the client class was changed from `RedisCluster` to `RedisCluster` and a new implementation of `RedisCluster` was added that is based on `redis.Redis` class.
 This was done to enable implementation a cluster enabled version of `redis.Redis` class.

-Because of this all imports and usage of `RedisCluster` must be changed to `StrictRedisCluster` so that existing code will remain working.
+Because of this all imports and usage of `RedisCluster` must be changed to `RedisCluster` so that existing code will remain working.
 If this is not done some issues could arise in existing code.